 Portugal is my adopted country, my second home.
-As the months pass and I have the chance to observe the seasons and feel the rhythm of life, I am happier than ever to be here.
+As the months and years pass and I have the chance to observe the seasons and feel the rhythm of life, I am happier than ever to be here.

 Tradition and ties to the land prevail here in the Ribatejo where I live.
 The beloved Lusitano horse is central to this.
 Forcados take fierce pride (and no pay) in their work in the bullring, beauty and harmony are still regarded as the hallmark of good riding for Tauromachie, and the annual gathering at Golegã is the place to show the fruits of your breeding program.